brainwasiihack/facebook/README.md

 Usage
 To use the tool, follow these steps:

-Clone the repository:
-git clone https://github.com/your_username/facebook-hack-tool.git cd facebook-hack-tool

-Run the script:
-python facebook_hack.py [OPTIONS...]
+Clone the repository:git clone https://github.com/brainwasiihack/facebook-hack-.py.git cd facebook-hack-tool Run the script: python facebook_hack.py [OPTIONS...]